 “Looking at Emma’s technique in the warm up…and it’s really immaculate.
 She doesn’t have a weakness in her game,” said Martina Navratilova ahead of the final at the 2021 US Open.

-Does this have anything to do with how we teach juniors tennis at St Ann’s Tennis?
+Does this have anything to do with how we teach juniors tennis in the UK nowadays?
 Yes, it does.
 Raducanu is one of the new generation of British players to learn the game using the ‘ROGY’ pathway, a progression of Red, Orange, Green and Yellow tennis balls.
 That means she learnt tennis using balls that suited her age and size, rather than going straight to regular adult tennis balls.

 The basic thinking here is that younger, smaller players struggle to rally using adult tennis balls, which are too hard and bouncy.
 The softer, slower balls make it easier for young players to progress, so the game is less intimidating and more accessible.
 They get to the fun bit quicker: the enjoyment of a tennis rally.